"NDISign packages the Digital Signature provisioned by

 ‘sign with singpass’ in the simplest most efficient way."

-*Business documents and forms may have configured signature positions, and links to their signdesk location
+*Business documents and forms have configured information and links when using the SignDesk (SendNow) product

 No learning curve - Simple Fast Safe

 Ease of access

 Document* or Frame has button Sign with singpass

 to bypass upload or manual upload to SignDesk (SignNow)

 'wet sign', eSign, Image copy, or 3rd Party.

 - just tap the QRcode